Resumes, cover letters, curricula vitae & interviews

 Resumes/curricula vitae for graduate school and research

-If you are a student who is applying for research positions, graduate, or professional programs you should use a modified format.
+If you are applying for research positions, graduate, or professional programs you should use a modified format.
 This format should include all your resume headlines with additional pieces such as research interests, academic experience, and academic achievements.
-Once you have started your resume/curricula vitae (CV) using the toolkit and examples below, book an appointment with a Career Peer Mentor to have your resume reviewed.
+Once you have started your resume/curriculum vitae (CV) using the examples below, book an appointment to have your resume reviewed.

 Academic curriculum vitae

-Graduate students applying for academic positions need an academic curriculum vitae.
+Graduate students applying for academic positions need an academic curriculum vitae (CV).
 In an academic CV you should highlight your academic achievements, publications, scholarly interests, research, and laboratory skills.
 The main difference between a CV and a resume is that a CV has no length restrictions.
 A CV is a running inventory of all academic experiences.
-Once you have started your CV using the toolkit and examples below, book an appointment with a Career Development Specialist to have your CV reviewed.
+Once you have started your CV using the examples below, book an appointment with a Career Development Specialist to have your CV reviewed.

 Examples

-For more examples of industry specific resumes, login to the Student & Alumni Job Board and look for Digital Career Resources under the Resources tab.
+For examples of industry specific resumes and CV, login to the Student & Alumni Job Board and look for Digital Career Resources under the Resources tab.

 Cover letters